Odd-even scheme to return in Delhi from Nov 4-15 | Devdiscourse

-The odd-even road rationing scheme is set to return in the national capital for the third time and will be in effect from November 4-15, with Chief Minister Arvind Kejriwal on Friday announcing a slew of measures to combat high-level of air pollution during winters.
-Kejriwal announced the odd-even scheme as part of the seven-point 'Parali Pradushan' (pollution caused by crop stubble burning) action plan that also includes mass distribution of anti-pollution masks, mechanised sweeping and water sprinkling on roads, tree plantation, and special plans for 12 pollution hotspots in Delhi.
+The odd-even road rationing scheme is set to return in the national capital from November 4-15, with Chief Minister Arvind Kejriwal on Friday announcing a slew of measures to combat high-level of air pollution during winters.
+Kejriwal said the odd-even scheme was part of the seven-point 'Parali Pradushan' (pollution caused by crop stubble burning) action plan that also includes mass distribution of anti-pollution masks, mechanised sweeping and water sprinkling on roads, tree plantation, and special plans for 12 pollution hotspots in Delhi.

 While the BJP termed the move a "publicity gimmick" meant to "harass" people, the Congress dubbed it a "ploy" to divert attention of the people from the pressing problems in the city.
 Referring to the steps taken by his ministry to decongest the national capital's roads, including building the eastern and western peripheral expressways, Union Road Transport and Highways Minister Nitin Gadkari said there is no need for the odd-even scheme as the new ring road built by the Centre is helping reduce pollution in Delhi to a certain extent.

 "We will utilise our experiences of implementation of odd-even schemes twice in the past in Delhi," Kejriwal said when asked about overcharging by cab aggregators after the scheme is implemented.
-The chief minister said under the long-term plans to improve air quality in the city to "good" category, the government will soon notify its bus aggregator and e-vehicle policies.
+He said under the long-term plans to improve air quality in the city to "good" category, the government will soon notify its bus aggregator and e-vehicle policies.

 There was a mixed response from experts, environmentalists and activists after the announcement of the odd-even scheme.
 A study by IIT-Delhi had found that the rationing of vehicles on Delhi's roads reduced air pollution by only 2-3 per cent when the scheme was introduced for the first time in January 2016.